saadhassan999/youtube-audio-download-app/README.md

    Use the search bar on the home screen to find channels or individual videos by name, URL, or ID.
 Tap a video to save it for later.

 2. **Add Channels:**
    When you tap a channel suggestion (or paste a channel link), it will be added to your channel list.
+Opening a channel now streams uploads via the YouTube Data API and loads additional pages automatically as you scroll or tap **Load more**.

 3. **Saved Videos:**
    The Saved Videos section collects every video you store from search.
 Stream immediately, download when you’re ready, or remove it with one tap.
 A small loading spinner appears while a remove/download action is in progress so you can see what’s happening.